UT-ADL/autoware_mini_practice/practice_5/README.md

    - parameters are [`cluster_epsilon` and `cluster_min_size`](config/detection.yaml#L23-L24)
    - read in these private parameters (they are under the node name in yaml file, so `~` should be used inside the node in `get_param` to get these parameter values - [ROS name resolution](http://wiki.ros.org/Names#Resolving)
    - **do not add the default value** then it will throw an error if it can't get the parameter value, and the node will exit, making it easier to spot the problem
-2. Import the clustering library and create the `self.clusterer` object using the dbscan algorithm in the class init and use the parameters
+2. Import the clustering library and create the `self.clusterer` object using the dbscan algorithm in the class init, and use the parameters
-3. Do the clustering by using the `fit_predict()` method of DBSCAN.
+3. Do the clustering using the `fit_predict()` method of DBSCAN.
    - It will return the label for the points (each cluster has its own label)
-   - add printing out the shape for the labels
+   - Add printing out the shape for the labels
 4. Let's also add an assert here that checks if there is the same number of points and labels.
 If not AssertionError with the message should be raised.

 ##### Validation